Skip to main content

 Pricing is determined fair and reasonable based on competition at the order level, and negotiation of pricing is highly encouraged at the task order level.

-We offer a Pricing Intelligence Suite with multiple pricing resources including the contract awarded labor category plus tools (CALC+).
+GSA offers a Pricing Intelligence Suite with multiple pricing resources including the contract awarded labor category plus tools (CALC+).

 Construction wage rate requirements